nkodgi/ETL_WFP_Food_Prices_2016/README.md

 - Rice is consistently one of the most expensive commodities, with certain varieties significantly exceeding others in price
 - Food prices vary widely across countries, with Bhutan and Somalia showing the highest average prices
 - Monthly price trends indicate fluctuations in staple food costs, suggesting seasonal or supply-driven effects
+- Cassava-based products remain among the lowest-priced food items, suggesting their role as staple, affordable food sources in many regions.
+- Certain commodities such as buckwheat and bread maintain consistently higher price levels, indicating stronger demand or limited supply stability.